What the Stars Encoded

 Sci-Fi Thriller Medical Science Genetic Engineering SETI Quantum Computing 2026

-Dr. Dina Hallström has spent her career at the intersection of impossibility and precision.
-A pioneering geneticist at Johns Hopkins, she has built the most comprehensive MS genomic database in the country — not for recognition, but for one reason: her daughter Sofia, whose multiple sclerosis is advancing with the quiet ruthlessness of a clock that cannot be stopped.
+Dr. Dina Hallström has spent her career at the intersection of impossibility and precision — a geneticist at Johns Hopkins, working toward a single purpose: a cure for her daughter Sofia, whose multiple sclerosis advances with the quiet ruthlessness of a clock that cannot be stopped.

-When a signal is detected from TRAPPIST-1e — a signal that appears not to be noise, but instruction — Dina's research collides with the work of Tim Westerly, astrophysicist and architect of Calisto, the most powerful quantum AI system ever built.
-What Calisto finds when she cross-references the signal with Sofia's genetic profile defies every boundary of known science.
+When a signal is detected from TRAPPIST-1e — not noise, but something structured, something deliberate — Dina's work collides with that of Tim Westerly and his quantum AI, Callisto.
+What Callisto finds defies every boundary of known science.

 Book Details